MicrosoftDocs/azure-aks-docs/articles/aks/istio-latency.md

 ---

 # Latency comparison across versions
-This document is an expansion of the [data plane latency performance](./istio-scale.md#data-plane-performance) across Istio add-on versions and respective latest Kubernetes version.
+This document elaborates on the [data plane latency performance](./istio-scale.md#data-plane-performance) across Istio add-on versions and Kubernetes version.
 The results evaluate the impact of adding sidecar proxies to the data path, showcasing the P90 and P99 latency difference.
 The comparison measures the difference between traffic routed through the sidecar and traffic sent directly to the pod.
 - Traffic going through the sidecar: client --> client-sidecar --> server-sidecar --> server
 - Traffic directly going to the pod: client --> server

 ## Test Specifications
 - Node SKU: Standard D16 v5 (16 vCPU, 64-GB memory)
-- Kubernetes version: 1.28.5
 - Two proxy workers
 - 1-KB payload
 - 1,000 Queries per second (QPS) at varying client connections